gr15sanskriti/tabby-2.0/README.md

   }

-  (viii) now press cltr +c and your library ius ready to use
+  (viii) now press cltr +c and your library is ready to use